Embedded Delaunay triangulations for point clouds of surfaces in $\mathbb{R}^3$: Delaunay Triangulations for embedded surfaces in

 In the following proposition we see an almost flat set of points stays embedded after diagonal switches.

-\begin{prop} Let $\PP$ be a point cloud for a surface $\Sigma$ and $L$ and plane in $\mathbb{R}^3$.
+\begin{prop} Let $\PP$ be a point cloud for a surface $\Sigma$ and $L$ be a plane in $\mathbb{R}^3$.
 If every plane made from 3 points of $\PP$ has angle less than $\pi/8$ with $L$, then there is a Delaunay realization of $\Sigma$ into $\PP$ that is an embedding in $\mathbb{R}^3$.
-This realization does not change the edge structure in $\partial \Sigma$. \end{prop} \begin{proof} Notice that the angle condition implies that the orthogonal projection from $\PP$ to $L$ is $1$-to-$1$.
+This realization is relative to $\partial \Sigma$. \end{prop} \begin{proof} Notice that the angle condition implies that the orthogonal projection from $\PP$ to $L$ is $1$-to-$1$.
 Then triangulate the image $\PP'$ of $\PP$ in $L$ and take the corresponding triangulation for $\PP$.
 Clearly this triangulation also projects $1$-to-$1$ into $L$, so it is embedded.
 We will prove that after every diagonal switch, the projection of the new triangulation of $\PP$ still projects $1$-to-$1$ into $L$.
 This clearly proves embeddedness.

 The only possibility for a diagonal switch from $\PP$ to break the $1$-to-$1$ projection property is that in $\PP'$ the corresponding quadrilateral is concave.
 Take then $4$ points $A, B, C, D$ in $\PP$ such that their projections $A', B', C', D'$ in $L$ form a concave quadrilateral.
 Assume without loss of generality that $D'$ is contained in the triangle $A'B'C'$.
 Given that any plane made by points in $\PP$ has an angle less than $\pi/8$ with $L$, then any two different planes made by points in $\PP$ have an angle less than $\pi/4$.
 Then the line $DD'$ (orthogonal to $A'B'C'$) intersects the plane $L_1$ spanned by $A,B,C$ at an interior point $D_1$ of $ABC$ forming an angle $\alpha$ greater or equal than $\pi/2-\pi/8=3\pi/8$.
 The angle $\beta$ between $DAB$ and $ABC$ facing $DD_1$ should be either less than $\pi/4$ or greater than $3\pi/4$.
 Let then $D_0$ be the orthogonal projection of $D$ to $AB$.
 Since the geometric locus of points $E\in L_1$ such that $DE$ has a given angle with $L_1$ are concentric circles and the angle decreases as the circle increases, then $\beta < \pi/4$.
 Indeed, if $\beta > 3\pi/4$, the geometric locus of points $E\in L_1$ such that the angle between $DE$ with $L_1$ is at least $\pi-\beta<\pi/4$ is a disk tangent to $AB$ at $D_0$ on the opposite side to $C$.
 This is a contradiction since the angle $\alpha$ between $DD_1$ and $L_1$ is at least $3\pi/8>\pi/4$ but is at the same side as $C$.